RezuwanHassan262/Custom-Training-YOLOv8-to-detect-Vehicle-Pedestrians-and-Signboards/README.md

 ![classification_report](https://raw.githubusercontent.com/RezuwanHassan262/YOLOv8-Custom-Training-Object-Detection/main/images/cr.PNG)

-The table is summarizing precision (P), recall (R), and mean Average Precision (mAP50 & mAP50-95) of the model across different classes: pedestrians, signposts, and vehicles.
+The table summarizes precision (P), recall (R), and mean Average Precision (mAP50 & mAP50-95) of the model across different classes: pedestrians, signposts, and vehicles.
 The model shows good overall performance with no strong signs of overfitting, as precision and recall are balanced, and validation mAP is reasonable.
 Vehicles are detected well (P: 0.805, R: 0.868, mAP50: 0.903), while pedestrians perform decently (P: 0.73, R: 0.692, mAP50: 0.758), but signposts struggle (P: 0.581, R: 0.48, mAP50: 0.535), likely due to class imbalance or insufficient training data.
 The drop in mAP50-95 (0.501 overall) suggests bounding box localization could improve.